Igalia/pflua-bench/README.md

 * _pflua_: Pflang compiled directly to Lua by pflua.

+* _pflua-native_: Pflang compiled to x86 asm by pflua.

-See https://github.com/Igalia/pflua for more on pflua's two execution engines, and for more resources on pflang and BPF.
+See https://github.com/Igalia/pflua for more on pflua's three execution engines, and for more resources on pflang and BPF.

 ## Experimental environment